Contents:

 I want to especially congratulate you on producing a thesis of such high quality that your examiners recommended it goes on the Dean of Graduate Research School’s ‘List of Exceptional Theses’.
 To gain a place on the 'Dean's List' a doctoral thesis has to meet very stringent criteria.
 It has to be submitted on time, and in each case all three examiners must agree that the thesis is of exceptional quality in every respect, including research and analytical content, originality, quality of expression, accuracy of presentation and contribution to knowledge in the field.
 Your thesis was considered by the examiners to be among the top ten percent they had examined in their respective fields.

-'Overall Johanna Emeney’s thesis coalesces into a unified and insightful work consisting of important scholarship in contemporary poetics and a substantial collection of poetry in Family History'
+Your examiners used such phrases as:'Overall Johanna Emeney’s thesis coalesces into a unified and insightful work consisting of important scholarship in contemporary poetics and a substantial collection of poetry in Family History'

-'It has been a pleasure and an honour to read this outstanding thesis.
+and'It has been a pleasure and an honour to read this outstanding thesis.
 The project, in the increasingly fruitful domain of creative work around sickness and medicine, was extraordinarily well conceived.'

-'This thesis succeeds magnificently in illuminating an important slice of the work of a group of contemporary New Zealand poets ...'
+and'This thesis succeeds magnificently in illuminating an important slice of the work of a group of contemporary New Zealand poets ...'

 This achievement will be noted on your academic transcript and will soon appear on the Research Management Services webpage.
 You may cite it as evidence of ‘peer esteem’ and research attainment, and will subsequently receive a certificate acknowledging the placement of your thesis on the ‘Dean’s List’.